opensanctions/yente/docs/datasets.md

 Side note: A **dataset** in `yente` is a logical unit that contains a set of entities.
 However, some datasets instead reference a list of other datasets which should be included in their scope.
 Datasets that contain other datasets (rather than their own source data) are called collections.
 For example, the dataset `us_ofac_sdn` (the US sanctions list) is included in the collections `sanctions` and `default`.

+Multiple catalog or dataset entries should not include the same datasets or entities with the same IDs.
+When overlapping collections or datasets are required, this could be done by running multiple yente instances with different `YENTE_INDEX_NAME` settings to distinguish their indexes.

 ## Generating FollowTheMoney data

 In order for `yente` to import a custom dataset, it must be formatted as a line-based JSON feed of [FollowTheMoney entities]({{ config.extra.opensanctions_url }}/docs/entities/).
 Entities describe [semantic units like people, companies or airplanes]({{ config.extra.opensanctions_url }}/reference/) that underly the way that `yente` performs data matching.